TaeHyoungKwon/Codewars/content.md

 []
 ```

 Where did the `"wtf"` go?
 Is it due to some special effect of `yield from`?
-Let's validate that,
+Let's is_valid that,

 2\.